blackhatethicalhacking/TerminatorZ/README.md

 # What Makes TerminatorZ Unique:

-TerminatorZ is special because it's a highly sophisticated web security tool in bash, that uses a combination of cutting-edge technology and expert methodology to scan for various web application vulnerabilities.
-The tool leverages the power of curl and predefined known payloads to thoroughly test for vulnerabilities and validate their presence.
+TerminatorZ is special because it's a highly customized for quick and speed high priority known CVES.
+The script then reads each URL from urls.txt and checks for various vulnerabilities including RCE, CSRF, LFI, open redirect, Log4J, RFI, path traversal, and SQL injection.
+For each vulnerability, the script performs a test by sending a specific HTTP request and looking for a specific response.

+If the vulnerability is detected, the script will write a message to the domain.txt file indicating that the URL is vulnerable.
+If the vulnerability is not detected, the script will write a message indicating that the URL is not vulnerable

 # The Flow & Methodology